-The formation of Fire and Emergency New Zealand represents a once in a generation opportunity to enable New Zealand to have a fit for purpose 21st century fire and emergency organisation that is flexible, adaptable and efficient.
+The formation of Fire and Emergency New Zealand represents a once-in-a-generation opportunity to enable New Zealand to have a fit for purpose 21st century fire and emergency organisation that is flexible, adaptable and efficient.

 Fire and Emergency New Zealand has three foundational priorities that underpin the strategic priorities as follows: